TxTH4N/trix_GUI/README.md

 # TriX GUI Tools

-Python GUIs for triple-axis neutron spectroscopy data loading, visualization, and peak fitting (to be added).
+Python GUIs for triple-axis neutron spectroscopy data loading, visualization, and peak fitting.

 ## New (v0.2.1)
 - Allow to change the pannel height ratios between setting, plotting, and fit reports.